awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ## Data Collected by the Discovery Connector<a name="agentless-data-collected"></a>

 The Discovery Connector  collects information about your VMware vCenter Server hosts and VMs, including performance data about those hosts and VMs\.
 However, you can capture this data only if VMware vCenter Server tools are installed\.
-See [Step 3: Attach Required IAM User Policies](setting-up.md#setting-up-user-policy) for Discovery Connector installation prerequisites\.
+See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Connector installation prerequisites\.

 Following, you can find an inventory of the information collected by the Discovery Connector\.